macarthur-lab/tx_annotation/README.md

 At this point, you can choose what annotation you want to use for a given variant (for example, you may be interested in any pLoF variant, or variants found on certain set of transcripts, or just variants found on the canonical transcript - the last of which  sort of defeats the point of using this method).
 In the manuscript we used the worst consequence accross transcripts, which is the context for which we see this method being most powerful.
 If you'd also like to use the worst consequence, and pull out pext values for the worst consequence, we have helper functions available:

-#### 5) Optional post-processing to pull out pext values for the worst consequence annotation
+#### 5) Optional post-processing: pull out pext values for the worst consequence annotation

 At this point you will remove all variants that did not receive a pext value (e.g. if you specific `filter_to_csqs = all_coding_csqs` this will remove noncoding variants).
 At this point, we don't support the OS annotation in LOFTEE, which add pLoF annotations to missense and synonymous variants (for example, a synonymous variant can be called LOFTEE HC in the latest LOFTEE release if it's predicted to affect splicing).
 We therefore replace OS annotations with the original annotation (ie. we replace the HC for a synonymous variant with "").
 Finally, we extract the worst consequence, and create one column per tissue.